UXAspects/UXAspects-Seed/README.md

 # UX Aspects Seed

+> **Note:** The seed project is no longer the recommended way to start a new application using UX Aspects.

 This is a starter project, suitable for building a new web application using [UX Aspects](https://uxaspects.github.io/UXAspects).
 Since it is built with Angular CLI, it is easy to extend with new pages and components.
 It is configured as a hybrid application, allowing use of both Angular and AngularJS components.

 ## Getting Started